quintian/DevOps-FinalProject/Readme-Quinn.md

    6ae98b1..fd1ef5f  main -> main

 ```
+Please refer to screenshot: "Commit a code change of messages in git repo".

 - Let the Jenkins pipeline automatically build, check its result and polling log.

+Jenkins pipeline SCM Polling found a change in github web where the code is sourced (refer to screenshot: 'Polling log shows change found in git repo'), then the pipeline automatically built with this change (refer to sceenshot: 'Jenkins pipeline auto build when found change from githubweb').

 When it's in the run stage, go to PetClinic website: https://localhost:8090.
 You should see the clinic web with an updated welcome message: "Welcome Group 4!".